From vibrant risotto to fluffy pancakes, these hearty and delicious butternut squash recipes are so insanely good, you’ll want to make them all!

 If you haven’t had squash chili before, you now know what to add to your next meal plan.

-What I love most about adding buttery chunks of squash to chili is how filling and wholesome it ends up, for very little extra work.
+What I love most about adding buttery chunks of veg to chili is how filling and wholesome it is for very little extra work.

-Of course, the creamy avocado and crunchy tortilla strips balance out the spice and flavor, too!
+Of course, the avocado and crunchy tortilla strips balance out the spice, too!

 We are sorry that this post was not useful for you!